16 Macros

 End Sub

-Record a macro with the name PercentageFormat that is formatting a numeric value as a percentage with 1 decimal and also centers the content in the cell.
+Record a macro named PercentageFormat that formats a numeric value in the selected cell as a percentage with one decimal place and also centers the content horizontally within the cell.

 An example of a solution.